WearyMench/WearyMench/README.md

-# Hi there 👋 I'm Adrian Mirabal
+# Hello!
+I'm Adrian Mirabal

 I'm a passionate software developer from Santo Domingo, Dominican Republic, focused on creating practical and efficient solutions.
 I love exploring new technologies and building applications that make a difference.